 Proximate Cause analytics united with Cosmogony, ontology, etiology, pathology, cosmology, metaphysics and epistemology or theory of knowledge, in particular its foundations, scope and validity now pervade the apeiron of chaos, in scientific method.
-As Green winds up his discussion of metaphysics, all comes together and the dualist wound in political science, science, knowledge itself, is cauterized by a just, medicinal, body enhancing, and legislative experience.
-It's morality is unquestionable and its politics in art are impeccable, in dealing with a nonkilling state or condition, as a matter of Nonkilling Global Political Science.
+As Green winds up his discussion of metaphysics, all comes together and the dualist wound in political science, science, knowledge itself, is cauterized by a just, medicinal, body legislative experience. enhancing, and lt's morality is unquestionable and its politics in art are impeccable, in dealing with a nonkilling state or condition, as a matter of Nonkilling Global Political Science.